wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

    validation may cause security problems.
 It is highly recommended to apply DNSSEC validation.

-11. Implementation Status
+9. Implementation Status

    Unbound has aggressive negative caching code in its DLV validator.
    The author implemented NSEC aggressive caching using Unbound and its DLV validator code.

-12. Acknowledgments
+10. Acknowledgments

    The authors gratefully acknowledge DLV [RFC5074] author Samuel Weiler and Unbound developers.
-Olafur Gudmundsson and Pieter Lexis proposed aggressive negative caching flag idea.
-Valuable comments were provided by Bob Harold, Tatuya JINMEI, Shumon Huque, Mark Andrews, Casey Deccio, Bob Harold, Stephane Bortzmeyer and Matthijs Mekking.
+Valuable comments were provided by Alexander Dupuy, Olafur Gudmundsson, Pieter Lexis, Bob Harold, Tatuya JINMEI, Shumon Huque, Mark Andrews, Casey Deccio, Bob Harold, Stephane Bortzmeyer and Matthijs Mekking.

-13. Change History
+11. Change History

    RFC Editor: Please remove this section prior to publication.